RaulDiodiu/rap-handson-travel-docs/installation/Installation.md

 #### 5 a) Importing cloud-abap-exchange-rates objects required for our course
 >**Note** This step might be superfluos.
 BTP Accounts are automatically distributed across different instances.
 So it could be that our required objects have already been imported from Git by another student.
 To check, if those objects are already available, please do the following: Mark the ABAP Project in Eclipse on the left and click `Ctrl + Shift + A`.
 Type `ZCL_PREPARE_CURRENCY_TEST`.
 If you find the class, you can skip this subchapter and continue with **5 b)** in order to configure the BAS. **If no class was found, you'll have to do the following steps!**

 First, create another development package within `ZLOCAL` like in subchapter 4.
 Name it `ZABAP_EXCHANGE_RATE` and select your existing transport request.
 Now, open the abapGit plugin via *Window* > *Show View* > *Other...* > *abapGit Repositories*.
-Click the green plus button and provide https://github.com/SAP-samples/cloud-abap-exchange-rates as URL.
+Click the green plus button and provide <a href="https://github.com/SAP-samples/cloud-abap-exchange-rates" target="_blank">https://github.com/SAP-samples/cloud-abap-exchange-rates</a> as URL.

 ![alt](images/image0_4.png)